Overview

 Views and sheets

 A sheet view doesn't have a scale and crop region, but instead has a title block and paper size, which are used to create a drawing frame/title block which will be used when exporting.
+You can change the title block and papper size using the dropdown menus in the bottom left corner of the editor (while in a sheet).

 Drawing objects